What kind of developer am I?

 Unfortunately, my time was cut short on Smartpoint and Marketplace and I moved on to work on a project called ViewTrip Next Gen (VTNG).
 This was to be a reimagining of ViewTrip as a modern, responsive website with advanced features like the option to purchase ancillary services.
-I was initially quite excited to start work on this project.
-However, there were some management problems, from the director on down, and I found myself in an untenable, impossible position and I requested to be placed on a different project.
-Not long after, the director was fired and the entire team and project was revamped.
+Again, my time on this project was short and I moved on to my next project.

 Traveler UI (Universal Profile UI)